gabrielcuvillier/arxwasm/README.md

 Here are the steps to build these libraries:

+* Move into the naclports/src directory (if you come from the previous chapter, you should already be there):

+        $ cd naclports/src

 * The following packages needs to be installed: autoconf, automake, libtool, texinfo, gettext, pkg-config, xsltproc, cmake.

-    These are build-time tools required by the build systems of the projects we are going to build.
+    These are build-time tools required by the various build systems of the projects.

         $ sudo apt-get install autoconf automake libtool texinfo gettext pkg-config xsltproc cmake

-* Move into the naclports/src directory (if you come from the previous chapter, you should already be there)

-        $ cd naclports/src

 * To build for __Portable Native Client__, run the following commands: